samanthaming/samanthaming.com/content/tidbits/37-dynamic-property-name-with-es6.md

 ---
 title: How to Set Dynamic Property Keys with ES6
 description: Previously, we always had to use the bracket notation to use a dynamic key.
-With ES6, we can finally create dynamic variable key in the object declaration...
+With ES6, we can finally create dynamic variable key in the object declaration.
 tags: [javascript, es6]
 order: 37
 createdAt: 2018-10-13